North Attleborough High School: History

 North Attleborough High School was located in the current Community School building until the fall of 1973 when it moved into its current location on Wilson W. Whitty Way.
-On June 3, 2025, A vote was conducted on whether or not build a new high school, which ultimate led to voters approving the project.
+On 3 June 2025, a vote was conducted on whether or not to build a new high school, which ultimately led to voters approving the project.
+The new building will serve up to 1,025 students and be larger than the current high school building.

 Athletics

-The team is known as the North Attleborough Rocketeers, formally the Red Rocketeers, The school has a long-standing rivalry with neighboring towns Attleboro High School, with both schools football teams playing against each other on Thanksgiving Day for the past 104 years.
+The sports teams are known as the North Attleborough Rocketeers, formally the Red Rocketeers.
+The school has a long-standing rivalry with neighboring Attleboro High School, with both schools' football teams playing against each other on Thanksgiving Day for the past 104 years.
 Both schools play in the Hockomock League.
 The '24-25 Rocketeers football team finished 11-2, good enough for 9th in the State.
 Andrew Hanwell (Class of 2015), Emily Marshall (Class of 2018) and Celine Ibrahim (Class of 2019) are notable for their record-breaking times in the 400 and 800 meter dash respectively, records that still stand today.
+The school's slogan "Go Big Red!" is often used at sporting events.